 Assessment of an individual's needs plays a vital part in minimising the risk of abuse.
 It is important that care is delivered in accordance with the person's needs.
-For e.g. people who are referred through the local authority a full needs assessment should have been undertaken prior to the person starting day services.
+For e.g. people who are referred through the local authority a full needs assessment should have been undertaken prior to the person starting either day services or any other care service within the organisation.
 For individuals who self-refer or are referred through other professional's/person's an initial assessment should be undertaken by the relevant service to determine if there are any potential safeguarding issues.
 This is then used as a benchmark to ensure that appropriate care and support is delivered to each individual.

-Where relevant, the statutory needs assessment should be regularly reviewed to meet with the person's changing needs.
+Where relevant, the statutory needs assessment should be regularly reviewed to meet the person's changing needs.
 Individuals must be encouraged and empowered to take part in their own assessments and reviews, and strategies must be developed to enable their involvement.
-The review must be conducted in line with the Care Act (2014) and National Service Framework for Older People and Salford's Adult Care's Policies and Procedures.
+The review must be conducted in line with the Care Act (2014) and National Service Framework for Older People as well as Salford's Adult Care's Policies & Procedures and Trafford Council Adult Social Care Policies, Procedures and Practice contents.